 We may use or disclose, as-needed, your PHI in order to support the business activities of this practice which are called health care operations.

-We may use and disclosure your PHI in other situations without your permission:
+We may use and disclose your PHI in other situations without your permission:

 If required by law: the use or disclosure will be made in compliance with the law and will be limited to the relevant requirements of the law.
 For example, we may be required to report gunshot wounds or suspected abuse or neglect.